scalapb/ScalaPB/docs/src/main/markdown/sbt-settings.md

 ## Defaults

-The plugin assumes your `proto` files are under `src/main/protobuf`, however this is configurable using the `PB.protoSources in Compile` setting.
+The plugin assumes your `proto` files are under `src/main/protobuf`, however this is configurable using the `Compile / PB.protoSources` setting.

 By default, `sbt-protoc` invokes `protoc` 3.x that is shipped with `protoc-jar`.
 If you would like to run a different version of `protoc`: